There’s nothing like silky smooth skin to make a girl feel extra feminine!

 Dry skin is another cause of ingrown hairs, so it’s important to keep your skin hydrated.
 (Besides, you want the added benefit of soft, glowing skin, right?)

 A great moisturizer to use immediately after hair removal is pure aloe vera gel.
 Aloe vera is a natural moisturizer and skin soother.
 Perfumed lotions can irritate freshly shaved, waxed, or lasered skin, so avoid them for the first 24 hours after hair removal.

 Mistake #3: You Didn’t Treat Ingrown Hairs

 Exfoliating and moisturizing help prevent future ingrown hairs – but what should you do about existing bumps?

 Avoid the temptation to shave over ingrown hairs or dig for them with a needle.
 These tactics can lead to infections and scarring.
-Instead, try an ingrown hair treatment such as Tend Skin, PFB Vanish, or Kalo Ingrown Hair Treatment.
+Instead, try an ingrown hair treatment such as Tend Skin or PFB Vanish.